apache/airflow-client-go/airflow/docs/RoleApi.md

 func main() {
     limit := int32(56) // int32 | The numbers of items to return. (optional) (default to 100)
     offset := int32(56) // int32 | The number of items to skip before starting to collect the result set. (optional) orderBy := "orderBy_example" // string | The name of the field to order the results by.
-Prefix a field name with `-` to reverse the sort order.  (optional)
+Prefix a field name with `-` to reverse the sort order.  *New in version 2.1.0*  (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)